 If you are relocating to another state or country, there is not only the hassle of the physical move, but the uncertainty that comes with a new school district, a new homeroom, and the possibility of new teacher licensing.

 Below are 14 job search tips for teachers relocating out of state or country.
-Take these strategies into consideration when looking for a new teaching position in order to alleviate some of the stress of moving.
+Take these strategies into consideration when looking for a new teaching position to alleviate some of the stress of moving.

 Teachers Relocating – Get Your Job Search Off to The Right Start